-To this day, most of the outer defensive walls, magnificent fragments of three towers and the walls of the palace have survived.
+To this day, most of the defensive walls, magnificent fragments of three towers and the walls of the south palace have survived.
 In the walls are visible window openings, numerous arrowslits and openings for beams supporting ceilings.
 Unfortunately, the walls are not preserved.
 From other buildings that surrounded the courtyard, there are only foundations and small fragments of walls covered by dense vegetation.
-On the north side, outside the castle walls, there are visible earth ramparts where the outer ring of walls once stood.
+Unfortunately, the oldest eastern part of the building is in the worst condition.
+On the north side, outside the castle walls, there are visible earth ramparts.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.